ricrocha82/cressent/README.md

 ## 6: Recombination detection
 The recombination module is designed to detect recombination events in nucleotide sequences using multiple detection methods.
 It integrates a customized version of [OpenRDP](https://github.com/aglucaci/OpenRDP/tree/master) ([Recombination Detection Program](https://academic.oup.com/ve/article/7/1/veaa087/6020281)) to provide a comprehensive suite of recombination detection algorithms.

+When run for the first time, recombination.py will if binary executables exist (3Seq and GENECONV), compile from source if not.
+Also, it will generate a new 500 × 500 × 500 P-value table.
+If you don't want to genearate a p-value table you can extract from [here](https://github.com/ricrocha82/ssDNA_tool/blob/main/ssDNA_annotator/modules/openrdp/bin/source_code/myPvalueTable.tar.gz)

 ```bash
 python recombination.py -i <input_alignment> -o <output_file> [options]